italrr/canvas/README.md

 - Atypical but powerful control flow known as inline context switching.
 - Recursion is encouraged
 - Parallelism and concurrency are first class citizens
-- Honestly?
-Downright different (Hopefully within reason).
-This project still needs to be proven, so don't expect anything serious for now.

 Typical **canvas** _imperative_ expression structure
 ```